ministryotech/string/README.md

 - **List** - Converts an IEnumerable of strings or KeyValuePairs into a single, line terminator delimited list.

 ## The Ministry of Technology Open Source Products
 Welcome to The Ministry of Technology open source products.
 All open source Ministry of Technology products are distributed under the MIT License for maximum re-usability.
-Details on more of our products and services can be found on our website at http://www.minotech.co.uk

 Our other open source repositories can be found here...

 * [https://github.com/ministryotech](https://github.com/ministryotech)